kapolos/react-godfather/README.md

 you still have code that takes your component, does some computations and replaces your variables with their proper values, based on externally kept state.

 React-godfather does the same but with a different implementation.
-The state still lives outside of your component.
+The state still lives outside your component.
 It is the Godfather function (which itself is a standard React functional component) that keeps track of your component's state, using the magic of Async Generators.
 And when React wants to render you component, Godfather will make sure to pass your "stateless" code over to React, filled in with the proper values.

 In other words, your components don't actually keep state, it only **feels** like they do.
+Which is the point of this whole exercise :innocent:
 Which is the point of this whole exercise :innocent:

 ## License